collectivemedia/modelmatrix/README.md

 ## Running Model Matrix CLI

+With **Model Matrix CLI** you can control all lifecycle of Model Matrix:
+ - adding MM definition from external configuration
+ - building MM instance based on features definition and input data
+ - applying MM transformations to input data for building "featurized" dataset

 #### Assembling fat-jar

 First it's required to prepare assembled jar file.
 In root directory run: